splunk/public-o11y-docs/gdi/get-data-in/rum/android/troubleshooting.rst

 Splunk RUM uses gzip encoding to reduce network bandwidth consumption.
 The Network Inspector in Android Studio attempts to read the body of the HTTP request, breaking the gzip encoding.
 This results in error 400 responses from the Observability Cloud ingest endpoints.

-As a workaround, disable Splunk RUM while profiling your app, or disable gzip compression when profiling your app.
+As a workaround, deactivate Splunk RUM while profiling your app, or deactivate gzip compression when profiling your app.

 .. include:: /_includes/troubleshooting-steps.rst